dexie/dexie-website/cloud/docs/rest-api.md

 }
 ```

+Make sure that the response has the response code 200 with Content-Type "application/json".
+The access token can be picked
+from the "accessToken" JSON property in the response body.

 To use this response in the other REST requests, make sure to include an "Authorization" header with the accessToken provided as such

 ```js